xjunko/riria/README.md

     - ELF works, though, it's a bit janky atm with the userspace linker setup.
     - userspace is okayish now
 - scheduling
-    - stupidly basic round robin scheduler, it does the job.
+    - super basic singly linked list round robin scheduling, good enough.
 - kernel shell
     - it can play music and run the test executable

 ### things that doesnt work:
 - proper libc